Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```
 Opening the *pyproject.toml* file, we can see this contains all the information to manage our python project.
 There are 4 distinct sections in the default toml file.

-- [tool.poetry]: This section defines project metadata, this includes the name of the package, discription, license information, authors and the current version number.
+- [tool.poetry]: This section defines project metadata, this includes the name of the package, description, license information, authors and the current version number.
-- [tool.poetry.dependencies]: This section defines all the depedencies for our python project.
+- [tool.poetry.dependencies]: This section defines all the dependencies for our python project.

 ```
 [tool.poetry]